dmitrycello/yaglpp/docs/DETAILS.md

 - [GLAD objects](DETAILS.md#glad-objects)
 - [GLAD classes tree](DETAILS.md#glad-class-tree)

-This section outlines specific traits of glpp library.
-As it was mentionned before, glpp is a C++ gear for the OpenGL API, and its most every asset does the same as the original API asset.
-In the following example the glpp class member uses location as a class data:
+This section outlines specific traits of YAGL++ library, which as it was said is a C++ gear for the OpenGL API, and its almost every asset does the same as the original API asset.
+In the following example the YAGL++ class member uses location as a class data:
 ```
 void glUniform3fv(GLint location, GLsizei count, const GLfloat *value);             // Original API
 void gl::Uniform::uniform(GLsizei count, _In_reads_(count) const glm::vec3* value); // Class member
 ```
-In addition, glpp library has an error checking procedure after every API call, which is not the case in the Release build.
+In addition, YAGL++ library has an error checking procedure after every API call, which is not the case in the Release build.
 Of corse, there are many gems whose purpose is to save programmer's efforts.
 Let's begin with basic.

 ### GLAD objects
 All classes in _::gl_ namespace are counterparts of GLAD API.
 They all have the default constructor creating an empty class object, this allows to create these objects even before OpenGL initialization.
 Every class has a single data member, such as a 4-byte _id_ integer.
 This allows to easily combine them into a stucture or another class.
 All derived classes have the same data size as their parent class.
 The lifetime of the OpenGL object is controlled by the class destructor.
 It does not always destroy OpenGL object, depening on how this object was created.
 The class created as a _single object_ does destroy the OpenGL object, where as _reference object_ doesn't.
 The _multi-object_ creates and destroys many OpenGL objects at once.